Traversing combinatorial 0/1-polytopes via optimization: Applications

 The problem~LOP defined in Section~\ref{sec:reduction} translates to computing a minimum weight matching~$M$ in~$H$ according to some weight function $w\in\mathbb{R}^m$, with the prescription constraints $P_0\cap M=\emptyset$ and $P_1\seq M$, i.e., the edges in~$P_0$ are forbidden, and the edges in~$P_1$ are forced.
 This can be achieved by computing the graph~$H'$ that is obtained from~$H$ by deleting the edges in~$P_0$ and deleting the vertices that are endpoints of edges in~$P_1$.
 We then find a minimum weight matching in the smaller graph~$H'$.
 For applying Theorem~\ref{thm:algoPLOP-time} we only need to consider weights~$w\in\{-1,0,1\}^m$, and as LOP is a minimization problem, we can simplify~$H'$ further by deleting all edges with weights~$0$ or~$1$, which yields a graph~$H''$ that has only edges of weight~$-1$.
 A minimum weight matching in~$H''$ is therefore a maximum matching in~$H''$, and for finding this we use Micali and Vazirani's~\cite{DBLP:conf/focs/MicaliV80} algorithm, which runs in time~$\cO(m\sqrt{n})$.
 Theorem~\ref{thm:algoPLOP-time} thus yields the following corollary.
 As Algorithm~P\sss{} minimizes the Hamming distance when moving to the next matching, the alternating path/cycle will in fact always be an alternating path of length~$\leq 3$.

 \begin{corollary} Let $H$ be an $n$-vertex graph without isolated vertices with edge set~$[m]$.
-Then for any tiebreaking rule and any initial matching~$\tM$, Algorithm~\upright{P\sss{}} computes a genlex listing of all matchings of~$H$ by alternating path exchanges of length~$\leq 3$ starting at~$\tM$ with delay~$\cO(m\sqrt{n}\log n)$. \end{corollary}
+Then for every tiebreaking rule and every initial matching~$\tM$, Algorithm~\upright{P\sss{}} computes a genlex listing of all matchings of~$H$ by alternating path exchanges of length~$\leq 3$ starting at~$\tM$ with delay~$\cO(m\sqrt{n}\log n)$. \end{corollary}

 To generate all cost-optimal matchings w.r.t.\ some cost vector~$c\in\mathbb{Z}^m$, we apply Theorem~\ref{thm:algoPLOP-time-c} and combine it with Duan, Pettie and Su's~\cite{MR3763658} algorithm, which runs in time $\cO(m\sqrt{n}\log (n|c|))$, or Gabow's~\cite{MR3744699} implementation of Edmond's algorithm, which runs in time~$\cO(mn+n^2\log n)$.
 The quantity~$|c|$ is the maximum absolute value of entries of~$c$.
 These algorithms maximize the weight instead of minimizing it, but we can simply multiply all weights by~$-1$.